 Day Treatment for Adults (DTA)

-Our Day Treatment for Adults Program (DTA) is an Arizona state approved program for adults with developmental disabilities to participate in recreational activities and develop a variety of skills.
-Personalized goals are individually designed and targeted to improve their overall quality of life in a safe and engaging environment.
-Our dedicated staff provide coaching to members to expand their repertoire of essential skills in areas like community knowledge, social awareness, personal organization, basic communication and leisure skills.
+Our Day Treatment for Adults Program (DTA) is an Arizona Division of Developmental Disabilities (DDD/DES) approved program for individuals age 18 and over with developmental disabilities.
+The facility-based program focuses on recreational and leisure activities with an emphasis on community integration.
+Each Member’s personalized goals are individually designed and targeted in a safe and engaging environment.
+Our dedicated staff provide coaching to Members to expand their repertoire of essential skills in areas like community knowledge, social awareness, personal organization, basic communication and leisure skills.
 Each member is encouraged to participate to their full potential in a supportive space that embraces community integration, friendship, and embraces neurodiversity.
-Sierra Day Program is an option for current students who are exiting school services and seeking an adult program.
-Students will benefit from the continuity of our mission and vision, structured programming and our dedicated and supportive staff.
+Sierra Day Program is an option for current students who are exiting school services and seeking an adult program with approval from DDD.
+Students will benefit from the continuity of our mission and vision, structured programming, and our dedicated and supportive staff.
 Members from the broader community are also invited to learn more about our program.

 Day Treatment and Training (DTT)

-Sierra Day Program’s DTT will offer After-School and Summer Programming options for eligible Members who are between the ages of 8 and 17 years old, as a way to supplement programming and service provision which is identified as part of their Individual Service Plan or Individual Educational Program.
+Specialized Education of Arizona’s Day Treatment and Training – Children (DTT) will offer After-School and Summer Programming options for eligible Members who are between the ages of 8 and 17 years old.
+This rehabilitation service supplements educational programming and focuses on goals which have been identified as part of their Individual Service Plan.

 The ability to effectively transition from school to work, or to some other form of post-secondary education, is a critical aspect of every student’s progress.
 Preparing students to graduate from high school is just the beginning; we work with each student, their family, the school district, and community-based agencies to develop a Post-Secondary Transition Plan with defined goals that are both relevant to the student’s interests and realistic to achieve.
 Whether a student’s plans includes paid employment or the support of adult service agencies, our aim is to develop vocational and functional life skills based on each student’s individual strengths.